czue/pegasus-docs/teams.md

     # other view details go here
 ```

-Note that if you use this decorator, `request.team` (or `self.request.team` for CBVs) will automatically be populated.
 If the current user does not have access to the team they will see a 404 page.
 If no user is logged in they'll be redirected to a login view, just like the `login_required` decorator.